-Christina previously served as commercial counsel for a publicly traded developer on a multibillion-dollar liquefied natural gas (LNG) pipeline and terminal project.
+In addition to her disputes practice, Christina advises clients on complex transactions and development matters for large-scale energy and infrastructure projects.
+She previously served as commercial counsel for a publicly traded developer on a multibillion-dollar liquefied natural gas (LNG) pipeline and terminal project.
 In that role, she partnered with commercial and executive leadership, coordinated cross-functional teams, and negotiated major project agreements directly with counterparties.
-She now serves as outside general counsel for capital projects, advising on EPC and procurement strategy, risk allocation, and contract structure throughout the project lifecycle.
-She also assists clients in developing internal compliance protocols and operational policies that support disciplined execution.
+She now advises clients on EPC and procurement strategy, risk allocation, contract structure, and project execution.

-Christina serves as corporate secretary and trusted advisor to boards and senior leadership, advising on governance, compliance, fiduciary obligations, and strategic risk management.
+Christina also serves as corporate secretary and trusted advisor to boards and senior leadership, advising on governance, compliance, fiduciary obligations, and strategic risk management.

 Away from the Office